 MS plaque.
 Normal myelin stains deep blue.

 In H&E stains, plaques appear pale compared to normal white matter.
 Active lesions are cellular because they contain inflammatory cells and reactive astrocytes.
-Biopsy diagnosis of acute MS, especially with stereotactic needle biopsies, may be tricky because cellularity and reactive astrocytes in the lesions may be misinterpreted as a neoplasm.
+Diagnosis of acute MS, especially with stereotactic needle biopsies, may be tricky because cellularity and reactive astrocytes in the lesions may be misinterpreted as a neoplasm.
 Activity is often confined to the borders of plaques.
 Myelin stains show complete loss of myelin or pallor of myelin staining.
 The "normal appearing white matter" around MS plaques is not entirely normal but shows milder pathology.

 Immunopathology.
 The inflamatory cells in MS include primarily CD8 T-lymphocytes, microglia, and macrohages.
 In addition, components of humoral immunity, including B-lymphocytes, plasma cells, immunoglobulins, and complement have been identified in plaques.